 Abi said, “to lose your child is something that no parent should have to suffer.
 To lose your child to a disease that is preventable and treatable only further compounds this grief and this is why we believe the work of Meningitis Now is so important.
 As we know only too well, despite all of the amazing work that they’ve done to date, funding vital research and supporting the development and introduction of life saving vaccines, meningitis has not yet been beaten and the disease still strikes thousands of lives every year.
 Oli is the perfect example to show how much work and research still needs to be done.
 Despite him being fully vaccinated against 13 strains of pneumococcal meningitis he developed one of the strains that there are currently no vaccines for.
 No one can bring Oli back but we can raise awareness and funds to aid the work of Meningitis Now, to help ensure that other families don’t have to live as we now do.”

-We would like to thank Felicity’s family for sharing this personal story with us and hope you will join us in supporting our charity partner Meningitis Now but buying this card and visiting their website to see how else you can get involved as well as learning to recognise the signs and symptoms of Meningitis.
+We would like to thank Felicity’s family for sharing this personal story with us and hope you will join us in supporting our charity partner Meningitis Now by buying this card and visiting their website to see how else you can get involved as well as learning to recognise the signs and symptoms of Meningitis.

 MORE ABOUT MENINGITIS